inproxima/PEARL/README.md

 # PEARL
 Persona Emulating Adaptive Research and Learning Bot

+PEARL is a unique tool that can become a persona given by you, allowing it to be interviewed by student-researchers for educational purposes.
+This chatbot has long-term memory enabled by Langchain.

+# Recogniation
+This project is funded by the 2023 Werklund School (University of Calgary) Teaching and Learning Support Grant.

 ## To run a Python code, you can follow these instructions:

 1. Clone the GitHub repository to your local machine using the command: